-Environmentally Friendly Companies:
+Environmentally Friendly Companies

 Leaders in Environmental Responsibility

 Building a healthier environment is something that environmentally friendly companies do on a daily basis.
 It is a purpose that most people would consider very important in today's society.
 As individuals we can take steps to improve the world and the environment we live in, but it is the large companies that can make some of the biggest impacts on the climate in which we live.
+Much of the information that follows is taken from a special advertising section of the January 8, 2007 - Forbes Capitalist Tool.

 One major focus of environmentally friendly companies is lowering their greenhouse gas emissions.
 Public awareness of the greenhouse effect has grown and "going green" is a topic that has been brought to the forefront.
 Environmental topics have been fueled by information focusing on the future as well as changes that need to be made now to avoid global temperature increase.

-A step companies have taken to get help identifying and reducing their greenhouse gas emissions is to join an EPA program known as Climate Leaders .
+One step companies have taken to get help identifying and reducing their greenhouse gas emissions is to join an EPA program known as Climate Leaders .

-This was launched in 2002 and is an industry - government partnership that works with environmentally friendly companies to help them develop long-term greenhouse gas reduction strategies.
+This initiative was launched in 2002 and it is an industry - government partnership that works with environmentally friendly companies to help them develop long-term greenhouse gas reduction strategies.
 More than 100 companies are currently participating in the program.
 This program involves taking inventory of the sources of greenhouse gases within their operations and taking steps to reduce or eliminate them.

 Taken together, their emissions reduction goals will prevent a total of over 10 million metric tons of carbon equivalents per year from entering the atmosphere, which is an amount equal to the annual emissions of nearly 7 million cars.